Premia Spine launches alternative implant for spinal surgery

 According to Sacher, 650,000 people a year undergo lumbar spinal fusion for a variety of ailments and Premia Spine addresses about 35 percent of that $3 billion-a-year market.

-Premia Spine began selling its product late last year, when sales totaled hundreds of thousands of shekels.
+Premia Spine began selling its product late last year, when sales totalled hundreds of thousands of shekels.

 "This year we are looking at millions of shekels in sales," said Sacher, who sold his first start-up SI Therapies to Boston Scientific for $29.5 million.
 The company expects to be profitable by the end of 2014.